AlecGrover/AlecGrover.github.io/_posts/2022-07-29-Liars-Handshake.markdown

 project-date: July 2022
 client: Python, Destiny API, HTML, CSS, JavaScript, SQLite
 category: Multiplayer Browser Game
-description: An active project designed to pit Destiny players against each other in a social deduction game using their actual historical Destiny stats pulled from Bungie's Destiny API.
+description: An active project designed to pit Destiny players against each other in a social deduction game using their actual historical Destiny stats pulled from Bungie\'s Destiny API.
 Still early in development, but using a Python server and Websockets to handle networking and game communication.
 More up to date information can be found on the dedicated GitHub page.
 ---